-Even early in their experience at Nevada, students quickly come to understand the importance of the Fremont Cannon, which is the largest and most expensive trophy in all of college sports.
+Even early in their experience at the University, students quickly come to understand the importance of the Fremont Cannon, which is the largest and most expensive trophy in all of college sports.

 Each year after a Nevada victory, the cannon is painted blue and is housed in a special alcove in the Cashell Football Center, next to Mackay Stadium.

-Homecoming, occurring each October, represents a rising tradition at the University of Nevada where current students, faculty and staff take part in myriad of activities including a bonfire, residence hall & Greek competitions culminating in the homecoming parade & football game!
-Having grown significantly in just the past few years, the homecoming tradition is a great "Welcome Back" to all of Nevada's loyal and prideful alumni.
+Homecoming, occurring each October, represents a rising tradition at the University of Nevada, Reno where current students, faculty and staff take part in myriad of activities including a bonfire, residence hall and Greek competitions culminating in the homecoming parade & football game!
+Having grown significantly in just the past few years, the homecoming tradition is a great "Welcome Back" to all of the University's loyal and prideful alumni.

 For more information on the activities and events of homecoming, visit the ASUN website.